shaurya0406/SoC_Physical_Design_NASSCOM_VSD/README.md

   - **Objective**: Confirm that all timing constraints are met to ensure proper operation at the target clock frequency.
 - **Tools**: Magic, OpenSTA.

+### 7. Export GDSII
+In this step, the final layout of the design is exported in the GDSII format, which is the industry-standard file format for IC layout data.
+This file contains all the necessary geometric shapes, layer information, and other essential data needed for fabricating the ASIC.

+The command to export the GDSII file in OpenLANE typically involves finalizing the layout after routing and performing sign-off checks to ensure there are no violations.
+Once the checks pass, the GDSII file is generated and ready for tape-out.

 ## Additional Concepts

 ### Standard Cell Libraries